J4H20M3/J4H20M3/README.md

 🌱 I’m currently working on [jahro.me](http://jahro.me)

-It is build on my [yhwh-script](https://github.com/yhwh-script/) framework.
+It's built on my [yhwh-script](https://github.com/yhwh-script/) framework.

 You can also start building anything you want with